CalebEverett/arloader/README.md

 Then a manifest file will be created from the logged statuses and uploaded.
 A manifest is a special file that Arweave uses to access your files by their names, relative to the id of the manifest transaction: `https://arweave.net/<MANIFEST_ID>/<FILE_PATH>`.
 You'll still be able to access your files by their id at `https://arweave.net/<BUNDLE_ITEM_ID>`, but creating and uploading a manifest gives you the option of using either.
 Once uploaded, the manifest file itself can be accessed online at `https://arweave.net/tx/<MANIFEST_ID>/data.json`.

 #### Update Metadata and Upload
 Next your metadata files will be updated with links to the uploaded assets.
-Arloader adds or replaces the `image` and `files` keys in your metadata `.json` files with the newly created links.
-It defaults to using the id link, `https://arweave.net/<BUNDLE_ITEM_ID>`, for the `image` key and updates the `files` key to include both links.
-If you prefer to use the file path based link, `https://arweave.net/<MANIFEST_ID>/<FILE_PATH>`, for the `image` key, you can pass the `--link-file` flag to the `upload-nfts` command.
+For the `upload-nfts` command arloader will replace the `image` key with the newyly created link and append the new link(s) to `files` key in your metadata `.json`.
+It defaults to using the id link, `https://arweave.net/<BUNDLE_ITEM_ID>`, but if you prefer to use the file path based link, `https://arweave.net/<MANIFEST_ID>/<FILE_PATH>`, you can pass the `--link-file` flag.

 After your metadata files have been updated, they will be uploaded, followed by the creation and upload of a manifest file for your metadata  files.